MERLCenter/MERL-Center-public/Contributing.md

 ### Learning Content

-_Learning content currently refres to case studies or guides found at https://merlcenter.org_
+_Learning content currently refers to case studies or guides found at https://merlcenter.org_

 - Text - text that is exclusively or primarily for a case study or a guide
 - Images - charts, graphs, screenshots, photos that are exclusively or primarily for a case study or a guide